 The adjustment process is the same is it is on a Strat, there is a screw at the base of the saddle that you should turn clockwise to fix sharps, and counter-clockwise to fix flats, but be aware that this design does not allow for perfect intonation, and you may have to find a happy medium.

-Gibson has pioneered many advancements in guitar technology, the Tune-O-Matic bridge being one of the most important.
+Gibson has pioneered many advancements in guitar technology, the Tune-O-Matic bridge on their electric guitar range being one of the most important.
 It features on pretty much every Gibson style guitar from Les Paul Style, SG Style, right through to the ES style guitars.